typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-non-null-asserted-nullish-coalescing.md

 # `no-non-null-asserted-nullish-coalescing`

-Disallows using a non-null assertion in the left operand of the nullish coalescing operator.
+Disallows non-null assertions in the left operand of a nullish coalescing operator.

 ## Rule Details